dominique-shore/Fluvial-Geomorphology/Course_Topics/module-01.md

 ### Why we're covering it

 This introductory chapter introduces the organizing framework for how we will approach studying fluvial geomorphology - geomorphic analysis.
-Geomorphic
+Another phrase for geomorphic analysis is *reading the landcape*, and in our case of fluvial geomorphic anlalysis, we will focus on *reading riverscapes*.

 ### [Learning Outcomes]({{ site.baseurl }}/syllabus/#course-objectives)

 1. Confidently *read* any riverscape and be able to map its core characteristics.

 ------

 ## Resources

 ### Slides & Handouts

 <div class="row small-up-2 medium-up-2">